favonia/cloudflare-ddns/README.markdown

 > - `local`\
 >   Get the address via local network interfaces and update DNS records accordingly.
 When multiple local network interfaces or in general multiple IP addresses are present, the updater will use the address that would have been used for outbound UDP connections to Cloudflare servers.
 >   ⚠️ You need access to the host network (such as `network_mode: host` in Docker Compose) for this policy, for otherwise the updater will detect the addresses inside the [bridge network in Docker](https://docs.docker.com/network/bridge/) instead of those in the host network.
+> - `url:URL`\
+>   Fetch the content at a URL via the HTTP(S) protocol as the IP address.
+The provider format is `url:` followed by the URL.
+For example, `IP4_PROVIDER=url:https://api4.ipify.org` will fetch the IPv4 addresses from <https://api4.ipify.org>, a server maintained by [ipify](https://www.ipify.org).
+>   ⚠️ Currently, the updater _will not_ force IPv4 or IPv6 when retrieving the IPv4 or IPv6 address at the URL, and thus the service must either restrict its access to the correct IP network or return the correct IP address regardless of what IP network is used.
+As an example, <https://api4.ipify.org> has restricted its access to IPv4.
+The reason is that there are no elegant ways to force IPv4 or IPv6 using the Go standard library; please [open a GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/new) if you have a use case so that I might add the hack to force it.
 > - `none`\
 >   Stop the DNS updating completely.
 Existing DNS records will not be removed.
-> - `url:URL` (🧪 experimental)\
->   Fetch the content at a URL via the HTTP(S) protocol as the IP address.
-The provider format is `url:` followed by the URL.
-For example, `IP4_PROVIDER=url:https://api4.ipify.org` will fetch the IPv4 addresses from <https://api4.ipify.org>, a server maintained by [ipify](https://www.ipify.org).
->   ⚠️ Currently, the updater does not force IPv4 or IPv6 when retrieving the IPv4 or IPv6 address at the URL, and thus the service must either restrict its access to the correct IP network or return the correct IP address regardless of what IP network is used.
-The reason is that there is no elegant way to force IPv4 or IPv6 using the Go standard library; please [open a GitHub issue](https://github.com/favonia/cloudflare-ddns/issues/new) if you have a use case so that I might explore the hack to force it.
 >
 > The option `IP4_PROVIDER` is governing IPv4 addresses and `A`-type records, while the option `IP6_PROVIDER` is governing IPv6 addresses and `AAAA`-type records.
 The two options act independently of each other; that is, you can specify different address providers for IPv4 and IPv6.
 >